inesp/inesp.github.io/_posts/2026-02-06-api-resilience-caching-429.md

 **In practice, both the API owners and the API callers are disobeying the rules.**

 **The API owners** seem to dislike the `Retry-After` header and instead **love to invent their own**, custom names for **headers**.
-Because why follow the established standard, when we can just invent our own `X-Rate-Limit-Remaining-Seconds`-header or `X-RateLimit-Reset` and send the number of second in these headers.
+Because why follow the established standard, when we can just invent our own `X-Rate-Limit-Remaining-Seconds`-header or `X-RateLimit-Reset` and send the number of seconds in these headers.
 One has to be free to express oneself.

 **The API callers**, however, mostly **ignore this header**, no matter what it is called.